Durag: Spelling and etymology

-Numerous alternative spellings exist for durag, including do-rag, dew-rag, and doo-rag, all of which may be spelled with a space instead of a hyphen, or with neither a hyphen nor a space; especially as durag.
+Numerous alternative spellings exist for durag, including do-rag, dew-rag, and doo-rag, all of which may be spelled with a space instead of a hyphen, or with neither a hyphen nor a space.
 The simplest etymology for do-rag is that it is named as such because it is a rag worn to protect one's hairdo.
-However, one writer in The New York Times claims that the correct spelling of the word is durag.
 An alternative etymology claims that name should be spelled dew-rag, and dew is a euphemism for sweat.

 Early usage

+The Oxford English Dictionary dates the first published usage of "do-rag" to the 1964 Facing Reality pamphlet Negro Americans take the Lead, written by Martin Glaberman.
+The pamphlet noted that in the wake of the 1963 Detroit Walk to Freedom, "the leading local newspaper announced it would feature a one-a-week column by a prominent local Negro.
+Trying to be a laborer worthy of his hire, the prominent local figure wrote a column denouncing 'do-rags.'
+The common habit of wearing a silk stocking over the head, presumably to protect the setting, aroused his ire."